speedment/speedment-doc/pages/join.md

             );

 ```
-If we only want lists of Film objects instead of Tuple2 we can re-map the down-stream elements like this:
+To lists of `Film` objects instead of `Tuple2` just re-map the down-stream elements like this:

 ``` java
         Join<Tuple2<Film, Language>> join = joinComponent